 Keith Elliott has probably written more words about fishing than anyone else alive.
 Indeed, there can't be many in history who have turned out more than 9 million words on the subject.

 Keith’s range is astonishing.
-He is editor of the magazine ‘Classic Angling’, which has run for almost 20 years.
+He is editor of the magazine ‘Classic Angling’, which has run for around 23 years.
 He wrote a weekly piece for ‘The Independent’ and ‘The Independent on Sunday’ for 24 years and was the paper's longest-serving columnist.
 He ghost-wrote Bob Nudd's autobiography, ‘How to be the World's Best Fisherman’.
 He's even the angling columnist for ‘Old Moore's Almanack’.

 Keith set up the Angling Writers' Association and is a former winner of its Writer of the Year Award.
 He was a founder member of the Mahseer Trust and its first chairman; he even wrote the angling book for the Duke of Edinburgh's Award scheme.